ryanflorence/LazyPagination/Docs/LazyPagination.md

 ### Options:

 * buffer - (number: defaults to 1000) The number of pixels from the bottom of the element to trigger loading of the next page.
-* maxRequests - (number: defaults to 5) The maximum number of requests to be sent (usually the number of pages in your pagination minus one.)
+* maxRequests - (number: defaults to 5) The maximum number of requests to be sent (should be the number of pages in your pagination minus one since you should be showing page one already.)
+* pageDataIndex - (string: defaults to `page`) The index name in your `data` options object that contains the page number to request.
 * inject (object: defaults to false) The arguments to pass to `element.inject`, accepts `element` and `where` values.  i.e. `inject: {element: 'footer', where: 'before'}`

 ### Events: